 There is no doubt that after experiencing a stroke, many things in your life change.
 From preventative medication to diet and exercise, there are several things that your doctor will recommend.

-Something you may or may not have thought about is your ability to qualify for the best burial life insurance plans.
+Something you may or may not have thought about is your ability to qualify for burial life insurance.

 Can You Get Burial Insurance After A Stroke?

 Getting immediate burial insurance coverage after a stroke is possible.
 The main thing that the insurance companies will look for is the length of time it has been since your stroke.
 If it has been over twelve months since your stroke, you can get coverage with no waiting period from several final expense life insurance providers.

 Underwriting: Why Does A Stroke Matter For Coverage?